+Option Description

-- Audio is routed to the Bluetooth headset.
+Audio is routed to the Bluetooth headset.

-- In a section of the second of the speakerphone.
+• Audio is routed to the speakerphone.

-- Q Audio is routed to the earpiece.
+· · Audio is routed to the earpiece.

 Accessing Dialing Options

 The dialer provides options to save the dialed number to contacts, send an SMS, or insert pauses and wait into the dial string.